CompPhotoChem/bachelor-qc-2/projects/mueller/README.md

-# Substituent Effects on the ππ* Absorption Band of Benzene
+# Substituent Effects on the ππ* Absorption Features of Benzene

 Abschlussprojekt 2, Prof. Carolin Müller